Reference 00 — Core overview

 7. Provide path handles per ../spec/v1.md §3.1: encode each address used more than once into a PATH TLV exactly once (build-time literal or init-time registration); reuse the encoded bytes on every read / write / await; do not require string parsing or allocation on the hot path.

 A conforming node MAY load any subset of transport, discovery, security, and executor modules.
-A node loading zero transport modules is still conforming — it is an in-process-only graph.
+A node loading zero transport modules conforms — it is an in-process-only graph.
 A node loading multiple transport modules SHALL implement the FWD forwarding logic of 07-host-embedding.md.

 A conforming TLV SHALL fit in the header layout of 01-data-format.md, use a type code from a defined range, and pass CRC-32C verification when the CR bit is set.